 Here is the list of the six aspects that were mentioned the most often:

 – The TA gives good explanations (takes time to explain things, is patient).

 – The TA is helpful (does not put us down when we ask questions).

 – The TA is motivating (praises us) and obviously likes the subject.

 – The TA is friendly, approachable and creates a good atmosphere in the classroom.

 – The TA gives a good introduction to the class or a new experiment.

 Of particular relevance are the highly rated qualities of “being helpful” and “giving praise”, neither of which has anything to do with factual knowledge but with the TA’s social competence; in particular the latter quality often gets overlooked in the classroom – just think how good YOU feel when you are told you have done something well!

 Most doctoral students are employed as teaching assistants at ETH Zurich.
 What do they have to show for their work as teachers and for the skills they have developed at the end of their studies?
-Usually very little: perhaps a reference from their professor or a statement about the time they were employed as a TA and for which course(s).
+Usually very little: perhaps a reference from their professor or a statement about the time they were employed as a TA and for which courses.
 But where are the details about all the time, energy, ideas and academic skills that have been invested and acquired during this period, not to mention the quality of the work?
-The answer lies in the production of a “Teaching Portfolio”.
-The compilation of a Teaching Portfolio has several goals:
+The answer lies in the production of a “teaching portfolio”.

 – To make the activities undertaken as a teaching assistant more visible (for you too!)